He’s the Bad Boy of Chess. But Did He Cheat?

 “Anything else,” Niemann said in an interview with Chess Life in April last year, “and I’ll be disappointed.”

-Social Media Stars of Chess
+Social media stars of chess

 By the time Niemann started his trek, Carlsen had already evolved from prodigy to phenomenon to brand and institution.
 He has the highest rating in history (2,882), surpassing Garry Kasparov (2,851), who had dominated for years.
 “He doesn’t have a weakness,” is a common refrain among rivals.